MauricioVigo/Cybersecurity/M87 Vm/README.md

 ## Step 12
 The user and password were correct allowing us to gain access.
 We then move into the terminal granting us nearly complete control over the PC.

-As an additional step if we rather not use their website terminal, we can easily set up a reverse shell using netcat.
+As an additional step if we rather not use their website terminal, we can easily set up a reverse shell using `netcat`.

 ![image](https://github.com/MauricioVigo/Cybersecurity/assets/95547003/6d39976f-6751-4daf-bc21-c3e30f8ab38f)